Jamoverjelly/cadent-front-end-assessment/README.md

   1. A working example of a Redux project (this was my first experience using Redux).

-  2. An overview of how to fulfill the assessment's requirements which I consulted when stuck and needing guidance.
+  2. An overview of how to fulfill the assessment's requirements which I consulted when stuck and needed guidance.